NOAA-CSL/MELODIES-MONET/docs/background/supported_stats.rst

 ====================

 Supported statistics including the abbreviation used in the "stat_list" of the input YAML file are listed in the table below.
+Satistics are performed over the entire analysis window with options to specify the domain.
+By default, results are saved to .csv file and optionally users can select to save results to a table figure.

 **Table of Supported Statistics in MELODIES MONET**